Women in Vedic Culture

 The marriage of Mira to help military alliances did not work out well for Mira because 15 years later, in 1531, when Rana Sangh had been dead for 3 years, Vikramajita (Vikramaditya), who was a mere boy of 14, acceded the Kingdom of Mewar and was most temperamental.
 [Rana Raymal reigned at Chittor 1473-1508.
 Rana Sangh was his son.]
 This put Mira in the spite of members of a rival family.
 Vikramajita did not like Mira and it is said at one point he locked her in a room with a guard.
 This did not have the desired effect, so he tried to poison her, but that also failed.
 She refers to this in her poems as the intervention of her Lord Krishna.

-The death of Mira Bai in 1614 is also unclear, but it is said that in course of time, evil fell on the fort of Chittor where Mira's family members lived, and where they began to think that the decline of the fortress was because of their persecution of a great devotee, namely Mira.
+Other histories say that she went to Dwaraka and lived there for a considerable time, worshiping at the temple there.
+The death of Mira Bai in 1614 is also unclear, but it is said that in course of time, evil fell on the fort of Chittor where Mira’s family members lived, and where they began to think that the decline of the fortress was because of their persecution of a great devotee, namely Mira.
 The king sent a message begging for her to return, but she took shelter at the temple of Ranchor (Krishna) to pray, and it is said that her body melted into the Deity.

 Vandaniya Lakshmibai Kelkar (Kamal as she was known as a little girl) is another woman who did a tremendous amount of work for India and its culture.
 She was born on July 6, 1905 to Bhaskar Rao Datey and her mother Yasodabai.
 Kamal grew up in a congenial environment which molded her into a sensitive and intelligent girl.
 She learned the qualities of serving others to assist in their needs from her aunt who continually worked to ease the plight of people affected by the plague.
 Kamal was also imbued with devotion to India and its culture, and developed an acute sense to organize and execute plans for its preservation.
 This was due to her mother who would read to the local ladies the national newspapers to enlighten them about the oppressions committed by the British.
-Though this was viewed by the British rulers as an act of treason, she asserted that as a free person and not a Government servant she had the right to read such papers.
+Though this was viewed by the British rulers as an act of treason, she asserted that as a free person and not a government servant she had the right to read such papers.

 In the meantime, Kamal was admitted to the only available convent school in town, but shortly left because of the Christian domination in it.
 She grew to be a lovely teenager but was determined not to marry anyone that demanded dowry.
-So she later married a widower, Purushottam Kelkar.
+So, she later married a widower, Purushottam Kelkar.
 He had two daughters from his first marriage.
 In the wedding, Kamal was given the name Lakshmi, meaning prosperity.
 In her marriage she took care of her two daughters, managed the household and in time became the mother of six sons.

 Laxmi was not satisfied with mere household duties.
 She also had the spirit of patriotism, sacrifice and social reform.
 She was waiting for the chance to participate in the freedom movement.
 She attended meetings and listened to the top leaders of the movement and observed the effects of the Law Defiance Movement, along with the gradual change in the social psyche.
 She felt that obtaining political freedom was necessary, but that every citizen of free Bharat must come forward with a firm common will and total identification with the national interests, ancient glories, the Vedic culture and traditions of Bharat.
 But how to put this all together was the issue.